Parker County Courthouse

-The Parker County Courthouse is an historic building located at Courthouse Square in Weatherford, Texas, the seat of Parker County.
+The Parker County Courthouse is a historic building located at Courthouse Square in Weatherford, Texas, the seat of Parker County.
 Built in 1884–1886, it was the county's fourth courthouse; the first was a wooden building, and the second and third both burned down.
 Architect Wesley Clark Dodson, who designed at least six courthouses in Texas, designed the Second Empire building.
 The three-story limestone building is visually divided into five bays; the end and central bays are projecting and feature stone pilasters at their corners.
 The second-story windows are tall and arched, and the roof line features bracketing around the eaves.
 The red shingled roof has two mansards atop the ends and a three-story tower in the center; each piece features dormers and a widow's walk, while the tower has louvers and a clock on its upper stories.

 The courthouse was added to the National Register of Historic Places on 1965.